robynmundle/trail_recommender/.ipynb_checkpoints/README-checkpoint.md

 * Accomplished: filtering, started euclidean distance model and looked into altering cosine sim off name-only

 ##### Wed May 12, 2021
-* Tasks: Get recommendation from trail stats after any type of dataset filtering (location/stats).
+* Tasks: Finish recommendation from trail stats after any type of dataset filtering (location/stats).
 Get graph of elevation profile for hike in output
 * Accomplished: Recommendations done.
 Elevation graph output done.
-Image spot set, need images
+Image spot set, need images for trails to fill each spot
 * Hurdles: look into recommendation for other regions if search trail from different region

 ##### Thurs May 13, 2021
+* Tasks: Add geographical information of trails and trailheads
+* Accomplished: Early implementation of the map complete.
+* Hurdles: Need to add highlight and/or selectability of the trail from this widget.
+Search function.

+##### Friday May 14, 2021
 * Tasks:
 * Accomplished:
 * Hurdles: